nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The `-p` flag indicates the property’s price.<br>
 The `-a` flag indicates the property’s address.<br>
 The `-d` flag indicates the property’s description (characteristics).<br>
-The `-c` flag indicates the characteristics associated with the property.<br>
+The `-c` flag indicates the characteristics associated with the property, separated by semicolons.<br>
 The `-o` flag indicates the name of the owner of the property.<br>
 The `-ph` flag indicates the phone number of the owner of the property.<br>